hathix/jsmint/README.md

 After `git clone`'ing this repo and `cd`'ing into the new directory, run:

 ```
-npm install
+$ npm install
-bower install
+$ bower install
-grunt serve
+$ grunt serve
 ```

-The last command will open up `localhost:9000` which has the app running.
+The last command will open up `localhost:9000`, where the app will be running.